MollySophia/rwkv-qualcomm/README.md

 ## TODO
 - [x] Add demo code for running inference on the device.
-- [ ] Calibrate the GroupNorm scales with a more elegant method, like calculating KL-divergence.
-- [ ] Add support for INT16/INT8 quantized inference.
+- [x] Add support for INT16/INT8 quantized inference.
 - [ ] Package a library for easy use and integration.

 ## Questions
 Q: How to solve the problem of outputing NaNs when inferencing RWKV's all operations with FP16?

 A: The NaNs are from several operations:
 - In wkv, the "k @ v" operation sometimes gets insanely large values, excedding the range of FP16, and becomes NaNs.
-This can be solved by applying a scale of 1/128 or 1/64 when calculating wkv.
+This can be solved by applying a scale when calculating wkv.
 This doesn't affect the final result, since the wkv output value gets into the GroupNorm layer.
-- In GroupNorm and LayerNorm layers, the "x - E(x)" values gets squared on the denominator, which can also exceed the range of FP16.
-For the GroupNorm in time_mixing, this can be solved by applying a layer-specific pre-calibrated scale to the input tensor.
-For the LayerNorm across the model, this can be solved by scaling the output by 2 every two layers.
-This limits the range of the output tensor to a reasonable range, and doesn't do much affect on the final result.
-For now, we are using a simple method to calibrate the scales like some quantization techniques, which is to run the model with FP32 and record the maximum and minimum values of the input tensor to the GroupNorm layer.
-This can be improved by using a more elegant method, like calculating KL-divergence.
+Currently the scale is applied on ``k`` and ``v``.
+E.g: scale = 1/8, then ``k = k / 2``, ``v = v / 4``.
+By applying this, the output of ``k @ v`` won't be so large; the output of ``wkv`` is also scaled so that groupnorm has a smaller input too; the ``state`` for wkv is also scaled.
+- LayerNorm layers: The hidden states between layers can get very large values, excedding the range of FP16, and becomes NaNs in following operations.
+This can be solved by rescaling the hidden states by half every 6 layers.